 1. What types are available?

-Several types of CBD-infused edibles have grown in popularity for their convenience of use: pills and capsules, gummies, chocolate bites and protein bars, to name a few.
+Several types of CBD-infused edibles have grown in popularity for their convenience of use.
+CBD is available to the public via pills and capsules, gummies, chocolate bites and protein bars, to name a few.
 Having individual pieces makes it easy to know how much CBD you’ve taken, although the amount of CBD varies from one product to another.
 Other types of infused products, such as water and sodas, are available in some areas.
 But the FDA’s position is that CBD isn’t generally recognized as safe for use in human or animal food, and it doesn’t accept any suggestion that you can cook with CBD oil or add it to other foods.